How To Get Over a Breakup?

 Get super busy

 Stay so busy, you will literally not have a second to spare.
-Read books, write books, watch YouTube, movies, offer help to those who could use it, cook, clean, organize… you get the point.
+Read books, write books, watch YouTube, and movies, offer help to those who could use it, cook, clean, organize… you get the point.

 No wasting time at home